NREL/HPC/applications/spark/README.md

 ## Prerequisites
 The scripts require the Spark software to be installed in a Singularity container.
-The `docker/python` directory includes a `Dockerfile` that builds an image derived from the base Apache Spark Python image.
-(Apache has other images for Scala and R.) The file has instructions on how to convert the Docker image to Singularity.
+The `docker` directory includes Dockerfiles that build images derived from the base Apache Spark Python and R images.
+The files have instructions on how to convert the Docker images to Singularity.

+Existing Singularity containers on Eagle:
-A Singularity image with Spark 3.3 and Python 3.9 is stored on Eagle at `/datasets/images/apache_spark/spark.sif`.
-This image includes `jupyter` to empower workflows in notebooks.
+- Spark 3.3.1 and Python 3.9 is at `/datasets/images/apache_spark/spark_py39.sif`.
+This image includes the packages `ipython`, `jupyter`, `numpy`, `pandas`, and `pyarrow`.
+- Spark 3.3.1 and $ 4.0.4 is at `/datasets/images/apache_spark/spark_r.sif`.
+This image includes the packages `tidyverse`, `sparklyr`, `data.table`, `here`, `janitor`, and `skimr`.

 ## Setup

 1. Clone the repository:
 ```
 $ git clone https://github.com/NREL/HPC.git